 - App-specific engagement metrics in ranking algorithms

-Businesses that fine-tune for these app-specific features often see higher engagement rates from mobile users.
+Businesses that tune their listings for these app features often see higher engagement from mobile users.

 The shift to mobile-first indexing means that directory platforms now primarily evaluate listings based on how they perform on mobile devices, with desktop experience as a secondary consideration.
 This represents a complete reversal from early directory systems, which were designed primarily for desktop users.

-With the rise of voice assistants, directory platforms are adapting their algorithms for voice search:
+With voice assistants on the rise, directory platforms are adapting their algorithms for voice search:

 - Natural language query processing